swoboda1337/somfy-esphome/README.md

+ESPHome Somfy Remote Component based off of https://github.com/Legion2/Somfy_Remote_Lib/

+NOTE: RF needs to use 433.42 MHz not 433.92 MHz.

 NOTE: This is a work in progress.

-ESPHome Somfy Remote Component.

-RF needs to use 433.42 MHz not 433.92 MHz.

 Example yaml (valid commands are MY, UP, MYUP, DOWN, MYDOWN, UPDOWN, PROG, SUNFLAG, FLAG):